CarKept

 Common MOT failure reasons for the VOLVO 800 SERIES

-The most common reason the VOLVO 800 SERIES fails its MOT is brakes — present in 59.1% of failed tests, most often logged as "efficiency below requirements".
+The most common reason the VOLVO 800 SERIES fails its MOT is lamps, reflectors and electrical equipment — present in 53.9% of failed tests, most often logged as "Not working".

 Top MOT failure categories for the VOLVO 800 SERIES